Networking & Relationship Development

 As the leader in the receivables management industry, RMAI offers the Receivables Management Certification Program.
 Those who become certified as professionals and businesses demonstrate their commitment to excellence and compliance.
 In short, certification opens doors.
 The program promotes compliance and attracts those in the industry seeking quality partners who want to grow.
 For example, clients interested in onboarding a certified law firm or collection agency know right off the bat that the firm has what it takes to meet the latest compliance requirements.

 Most impressive about RMAI is the robust advocacy conducted on the legislative and regulatory fronts.
 RMAI is very active with boots on the ground in the at the federal level and state legislatures and the halls of government where decisions are made that affect our livelihood.
 Not only does RMAI keep us informed and use our voice when needed, but RMAI is not afraid to enter the debate to make our voices heard and listened to.
 We have the peace of mind knowing that RMAI is looking out for our interests and partnering with a team of advocates, lobbyists and in-house counsel doing their best to protect what is vital to us.

 Sense of Community

-During these difficult times, as always, RMAI keeps us informed, advocates for us, looks out for our interests.
-Members reach out to other members, genuinely interested in each member’s progress and wellbeing.
+RMAI keeps us informed, advocates for us, and looks out for our interests.
+Members reach out to other members and are genuinely interested in each other’s progress and well-being.